smd111/Gearswap/README.md

 -- CorsairShot_Cards -- auto opens card cases(that are in you invitory) when you try to use cor shot and you do not have any cards left

--- MSi(Magen Stave) -- auto switches main and sub to the the correct magen stave and elemantal grip
+-- MSi(Magian Stave) -- auto switches main and sub to the the correct magen stave and elemantal grip

 -- Ninja_Tool -- auto opens nin tool bags(that are in you invitory) when you use a ninjutsu and do not have the correct tools to cast it